Question

 Under new regime, most deductions under Chapter VI-A (except 80CCD(2)) & 80EEB are not allowed. • Gross Salary Income = ₹18,00,000 • Deductions claimed: o ₹1.5 lakh to PPF → Not allowed o ₹50,000 to NPS (80CCD(1B)) → Not allowed o ₹2 lakh interest on EV loan (80EEB) → Not allowed Allowed Deduction: • Standard deduction: ₹50,000 (allowed under new regime) Taxable Income Calculation (New Regime): Taxable Income = ₹18,00,000 – ₹50,000 = ₹17,50,000

-Which of the following is not allowed in small accounts?
+Which one of the following is not a suit of civil nature?